Score Breakdown

 Axi is safe for retail clients in the operational sense: the firm has run since 2007 with no significant regulatory action across four entities, client funds are segregated at tier-1 banks (NAB, Westpac, Lloyds, Barclays), negative balance protection applies under FCA and ASIC entities, and the public Trustpilot record (4.1 stars across 2,380 reviews) lands in the credible-broker bracket.
 I placed and closed over 280 live orders during my testing without execution incident.

-The safety question that matters is regulatory backstop.
-The two tier-1 onshore entities carry meaningful compensation: UK clients have the FSCS GBP 85,000 backstop, Australian clients have AFCA dispute resolution.
 The Dubai entity enforces conduct standards but operates no compensation scheme.
 The SVG offshore entity carries the weakest protection.
-If you are placing six-figure capital, route to the onshore FCA or ASIC entity at the onboarding stage — that is the single most important decision in the safety question.
+If you are placing six-figure capital, route to the onshore FCA or ASIC entity at the onboarding stage.

 The Manchester City partnership and the 19-year operating history give Axi reputational ballast that smaller offshore-first brokers do not carry.
 For traders running mid-size accounts who prioritise execution quality and tier-1 onshore options, Axi is a credible choice.